qaumann/qaumann.github.io/_pages/publications.md

 - **Q. Aumann** and I. V. Gosea.
 Practical challenges in data-driven interpolation: dealing with noise, enforcing stability, and computing realizations. eprint [2301.04906](https://arxiv.org/abs/2301.04906), arXiv, 2023, math.NA.
 - **Q. Aumann**, P. Benner, J. Saak and J. Vettermann.
 Model order reduction strategies for the computation of compact machine tool models.
 Submitted to _Proceedings of 3rd International Conference of Thermal Issued in Machine Tools_, 2022.
 - R. Rumpler and **Q. Aumann**.
 MWCAWE: A multivariate WCAWE approach for parametric model order reduction, and a residue-based greedy scheme for the bivariate case.
-Submitted to **xxx**, 2022.
+2022.

 ---
 ## Journal Articles